BlockchainCommons/GordianSeedTool-iOS/Docs/MANUAL.md

 The first factor was entered by you when you logged into your Apple ID the first time you used **Seed Tool.**

-The second factor is applied whenever you access private data.
+The second factor is applied whenever you access private data, most frequently by choosing to "Authentiate" to access your Encrypted Data.
 Usually, you will enter a thumbprint, but on a newer iPhone you will use Face ID and on most Mac systems you will enter a password.

 This ensures that even if someone acquires your device in an unlocked mode, they won't be able to get to your seed data.